-Join Brian Bradley for an in-depth discussion in this video Source properties: Selection and System rollouts, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Source properties: Selection and System rollouts, part of Learning Particle Flow in 3ds Max 2013.

 Over how accurate we want or need our particle simulation to be.…One thing we may have perhaps already noticed whilst…working with the particle flow source, is that in…the modified stack we get, as is the case…with many modifiers found in 3ds Max, a plus icon.…Next to the name.…This lets us know that sub object modes are available for this item.…In this instance, if I just click…on the plus icon, you can see that what we have is the ability to select…and manipulate either single particles in the system…or all of the particles in a particular event.…